nilearn/nilearn/doc/introduction.rst

       practical use and examples:
       `http://scikit-learn.org/ <http://scikit-learn.org/>`_.
       While not specific to neuroimaging, it is often a recommended read.
-      Be careful to consult the documentation relative to the version of scikit-learn that you are using.
+      Be careful to consult the documentation of the scikit-learn version that you are using.

 :Mailing lists and forums: